k3anderson/Teams/README.md

 # Teams
-Scripts that can be used for Teams administration
+Scripts that can be used for Teams administration - More Scripts to follow